sagebei/Intrinsic_coordinate_operator_learning/README.md

-# The official implementation for "A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations"
+# "A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations"